rgleave/proj2/EnergyForecastingWorkshop.md

 ```

   Once the query has completed, navigate to the S3 console and note that a new sub-folder called 'london_meter_data' has been created within the 'workshop_data' folder.
 Within that folder you will find a new data set.
-Using the S3-Select operation (see instructions here) note the differences between this new data set and raw meter data that you uploaded in step 1c.
+Using the S3-Select operation (see instructions here) note the differences between this new data set and raw meter data that you uploaded in Step 1.